telefonicaid/fiware-aiakos/docker/README.md

 - _"Have everything automatically done for me"_.
 See Section **1.
 The Fastest Way** (recommended).
 - _"Check the unit tests associated to the component"_.
 See Seciton **2.
 Run Unit Test of Aiakos**.
 - _"Check the acceptance tests are running properly"_ or _"I want to check that my Aiakos instance run properly"_ .
 See Section **3.
 Run Acceptance tests**.
-- _"Create the proper rpm file for distributing the component"_ : See Section **4.
-Build a docker image to generate rpm file**.

 You do not need to do all of them, just use the first one if you want to have a fully operational Aiakos instance and maybe third one to check if your Aiakos instance run properly.